 Electrocardiograms (or ECGs) record the heart’s electrical activity.
 These signals are unique to every individual and highly challenging to replicate.
 These factors are reasons why ECGs have been studied for biometric systems.
 If you were to see an ECG test administered in a clinic or hospital, you would see 12 lead sensors.
 For this test to work on our phones, small biosensors are integrated into the hardware for real-time monitoring, so that ECG data can be available.
 In recent years, algorithms have been in development.

 Keystroke biometrics: simple in theory, not the most accurate in action

 The threat of your confidential data being hacked grows alongside the development of technologies and software systems.
 Passwords can be relatively easily hacked, but they can be combined with biometric tools to increase security.
 Safeguard mechanisms do not necessarily have to be more complicated than this.
-Keystroke biometrics, which is behavioural in nature, can prevent unauthorised access even if the password is known by the intruder.
-The user’s habitual typing rhythm is difficult to mimic, and rather impossible to guess, because even the same four keys can be typed differently by two individuals.
+Keystroke biometrics, which is behavioral in nature, can prevent unauthorized access even if the password is known by the intruder.
+The user’s habitual typing rhythm is difficult to mimic and rather impossible to guess because even the same four keys can be typed differently by two individuals.
 Accuracy is highly important.
 Nonetheless, keystroke authentication is not necessarily comparable to other more advanced authentication methods.

 How can biometric verification make our lives easier?

 Biometric verification can help us in a rather frustrating, yet common area: travel.
 Airports have been growing increasingly congested during past years, though the COVID-19 pandemic has reduced crowds by a landslide.
 New and efficient processes have been sought out.
 In fact, in the US, at John F. Kennedy airport, facial recognition technology has been used by customs to make passenger check-in a faster, easier process.
 In locations such as this, complex encryption methods protect travelers’ biometric data against hacks.